GodsScion/Auto_job_applier_linkedIn/README.md

 - Smarter Auto-fill for salaries and notice periods
 - Robust Search location filter, will work in window mode (No need for full screen)
 - Better logic for Select and Radio type questions
-- Propper functioning of Decline to answer questions in Equal Employement opportunity questions
+- Proper functioning of Decline to answer questions in Equal Employment opportunity questions
 - Checkbox questions select fail bug fixed
 - Annotations are clearer in instructions for setup